 To run professional email marketing campaigns, all you need is a basic strategy and the right tool that allows you to try and test various tactics.

 Email marketing services are perfectly scalable.
-You can use a basic plan to start building your contact list and upgrade to more advanced plans as your online revenue grows.
+You can use a basic plan to start building your contact list, sell your products, and upgrade to more advanced plans as your online revenue grows.

-You have full control over every aspect of the email marketing communication.
+You have full control over your email marketing communication.

 - design your assets (e.g. webforms, emails, and landing pages)

-- decide on the kind of email campaigns you run
+- decide on the kind of email marketing campaigns you run

 - segment your email list for precise targeting